Russian, Spanish, Italian, German, French, Dutch and Brazilian

 Current Medical Research and Opinion and ‘medical publication ethics’: The curious case of the Perth Group’s missing AZT pharmacology paper.

-Chris Rawlins performs a comprehensive study (PDF, 120 KB) of the statistical data published by leading government and research bodies since 1996, and demonstrates conclusively that there's no evidence for a new viral cause of death in South Africa.
+Chris Rawlins performs a comprehensive study (PDF) of the statistical data published by leading government and research bodies since 1996, and demonstrates conclusively that there's no evidence for a new viral cause of death in South Africa.
 The irreconcilable contradictions within and between the data published by these bodies, the lack of any correlation between the estimates and the official registered mortality figures, the mathematical impossibility of reconciling the age and gender estimates, and the failure of all the hypothetical model predictions all show that the various tests claimed to detect a transmittable virus have no scientific validity and reliability and are diagnostically useless as a basis for prescribing chemotherapy cell poisons.

-Rawlins's letter about this in the Mercury on 4 December 2015 (PDF, 820 KB), with his final paragraph clipped: 'For several years I have repeatedly asked the leading academics, like Professors Olive Shisana, Rob Dorrington, Thomas Rehle, Debbie Bradshaw, Salim and Quarraisha Karim, to respond to my statistical analyses but have had no acknowledgement, let alone a response.
+Rawlins's letter about this in the Mercury on 4 December 2015 (PDF), with his final paragraph clipped: 'For several years I have repeatedly asked the leading academics, like Professors Olive Shisana, Rob Dorrington, Thomas Rehle, Debbie Bradshaw, Salim and Quarraisha Karim, to respond to my statistical analyses but have had no acknowledgement, let alone a response.
 Mark Heywood and his supporters would never publicly engage with those of us challenging the scientific fraud, because they understand very clearly that suppression of dissent is essential to the maintenance of their careers.'

-Rawlins presents a tabular summary (PDF, 122 KB) of his three previous comprehensive analyses, debunking the claims made by a Harvard University paper published in JAIDS in December 2008; the Human Sciences Research Council’s national survey of 2008; and the Actuarial Society of South Africa’s 2008 model based on the Department of Health's antenatal statistics, that causal relationships exist between the measurement labelled hiv and the increase in child mortality in South Africa up to 2006, and the use of drugs labelled antiretroviral and the decrease in child mortality after 2006.
+Rawlins presents a tabular summary (PDF) of his three previous comprehensive analyses, debunking the claims made by a Harvard University paper published in JAIDS in December 2008; the Human Sciences Research Council’s national survey of 2008; and the Actuarial Society of South Africa’s 2008 model based on the Department of Health's antenatal statistics, that causal relationships exist between the measurement labelled hiv and the increase in child mortality in South Africa up to 2006, and the use of drugs labelled antiretroviral and the decrease in child mortality after 2006.
 Utilising further data from the latest HSRC survey of 2012; the Medical Research Council study of under-5 mortality statistics of April 2012; and Statistics South Africa's annual mortality and causes of death reports up to 2012, the summary categorically demonstrates shows that there is no causal relationship between the measurement labelled hiv, the drugs labelled antiretroviral, and child mortality in South Africa.

 On 7 March 2016, former South African President Thabo Mbeki posted ‘A Brief Commentary on the Question of HIV and AIDS’ on his Thabo Mbeki Foundation website, and linked it to his Facebook page.
 And the next day posted a link to TIG general secretary Chris Rawlins’s paper, ‘A critical analysis of the underlying assumptions used by Chigwedere et al in their article “Estimating The Lost Benefits of Antiretroviral Drug Use in South Africa” published in JAIDS in December 2008’.